Oakley Capital Investments: Evolution of the high-growth drivers in 2023

 - Risks: While OCI’s costs are slightly above-average, post-expense returns are still market-beating.
 Sentiment towards the global economic cycle is likely to be adverse, even though outperformance has been delivered in downturns.
 OCI’s portfolio is concentrated, and we believe its permanent capital is right for private assets.

-- Investment summary: Oakley Capital Investments provides investors with liquid access to the attractive PE market, enhanced by Oakley’s incremental origination and active management skills.
+- Investment summary: OCI provides investors with liquid access to the attractive PE market, enhanced by Oakley Capital Investments’ incremental origination and active management skills.
 Oakley Funds focuses on mid-market, tech-enabled European companies that operate in the technology, consumer and education sectors.
 This space provides structural growth, as well as opportunities for Oakley Capital to add operational, strategic and financial value to the business acquired.
 Accounting and governance appear conservative, with an average 52% uplift to carrying value on exit since inception.
 There are risks – primarily sentiment-driven – around costs and cyclicality, as well the liquidity and valuation of the underlying private assets.